SlyOtis/svelte-router/README.md

 The main component for setting up routing.

 Props:
-- `routes`: An object mapping route paths to component imports
+- `routes`: An object mapping route paths to component imports or route definitions
 - `fallback`: A function returning a Promise that imports the fallback component

 ### Navigation